jedwards1211/meteor-webpack-react/README.md

 ## How it works

-The `meteor_core` directory contains `dev` and `prod` folders for development and production mode.
-The script to run dev mode hides `prod` (as `.prod`) and unhides `dev`, and vice versa for the script to run prod mode.
+The `dev`, `prod`, and `build` scripts will run Webpack, and symbolically link the generated bundles into the `meteor_core` directory.

-In prod mode, `meteor_core` gets the webpack client and server bundles via the soft links `meteor_core/prod/client/main.js` and `meteor_core/server/main.js`.
+In prod mode, `meteor_core` gets the webpack client and server bundles via the soft links `meteor_core/client/client.bundle.js` and `meteor_core/server/server.bundle.js`.
 Two instances of `webpack --watch` are running, one to make the client bundle and one to make the server bundle.

 In dev mode, both `webpack-dev-server` and `meteor_core` run simultaneously on different ports (9090 and 3000, respectively), and a `webpack --watch` is also running to compile and output the server code.
-A script in `meteor_core/dev/loadClientBundle.html` inserts a `<script>` tag linking to the bundle from webpack-dev-server via port 9090 on the page's host.
+A script in `meteor_core/client/loadClientBundle.html` inserts a `<script>` tag linking to the bundle from webpack-dev-server via port 9090 on the page's host.
 (It's a bit weird I know, but one can't have a relative URL to a different port, and just putting a script tag to `http://localhost:9090/...` wouldn't work if you're testing on separate device from your dev box).

 ### If you need to use Meteor packages that depend on the `react` Meteor package